streadydevs/tdc-2021/cleanup/README.md

 terraform destroy
 ```

-And terraform will destroy all the infrastructure you created earlier.
+Terraform will now destroy all the infrastructure you created earlier.
+It might take a few minutes.

 If you're having trouble removing your cloud resources you can navigate to the Google Cloud Console and delete (in order):
 * Your Kubernetes cluster